-The government introduced a range of measures in attempts to raise educational attainment, enhancing the prospects for future employment as well as personal and family fulfilment (DfES, 2007).
-However, the reasons for the lower attainment of looked after children are complex, including family background, pre-care experiences, instability and shortcomings in the care environment, low expectations and poor communication between social workers, carers and schools (Harker et al., 2004; Comfort, 2007).”
+The government introduced a range of measures in attempts to raise educational attainment, enhancing the prospects for future employment as well as personal and family fulfillment (DfES, 2007).
+However, the reasons for the lower attainment of looked after children are complex, including family background, pre-care experiences, instability, and shortcomings in the care environment, low expectations and poor communication between social workers, carers and schools (Harker et al., 2004; Comfort, 2007).”

 Sir Martin Neary’s 2016 review of residential care in England cites some challenges facing young people in care in relation to education: